Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - It does not guarantee that a drink is “safe”

-- It does not replace calling emergency services in case of illness
+- It does not replace calling for help in case of illness

 - It must not create a false sense of security

 Responsible formulation: a negative test only means that the device did not react to the targeted substances under the conditions of use.
-It does not guarantee the absence of any psychoactive substance, nor the absence of risk.
+It does not guarantee the absence of any psychoactive substance or the absence of risk.

 Who and in what contexts should Test Ton Verre® be used?

-Test Ton Verre® bracelets and cards are intended for both individuals and professionals or organizations who want to implement visible, concrete, and responsible prevention against chemical submission.
+Test Ton Verre® bracelets and cards are designed for both individuals and professionals or organizations that want to implement visible, concrete, and responsible prevention against chemical submission.

 Individuals

-- Outings to bars, clubs, or private parties
+- Nights out at bars, clubs, or private parties

 - Festivals, concerts, and trips